Skip to main content

-ERC allocates an additional 15 million euros to Portuguese research
+ERC awards a further €15 million to Portuguese research

-The European Research Council (ERC) announced today (17 March) the projects selected for the Consolidator Grants , the Studentships for researchers with 7 to 12 years of experience, including 5 projects for researchers developing their activity in Portugal.
-Each will be financed with around 2 million euros, making a total of 10 million euros.
-The ERC also announced the allocation of funding to 3 other Portuguese projects, which were on the reserve list for the Starting Grants, which will receive 4.9 million euros in total.
+The European Research Council (ERC) announced today (March 17) the projects selected for Consolidator Grants, Studentships researchers with 7 to 12 years of experience, including 5 projects by researchers working in Portugal.
+Each will be funded with around €2 million, totaling €10 million.
+The ERC also announced the award of funding to three other Portuguese projects, which were on the reserve list for Starting Grants, which will receive €4.9 million in total.

-In January, the ERC announced the results of the Starting Grants, the Studentships for scientists at the beginning of their careers, including 5 projects in Portuguese, to which the other 3 projects on the reserve list have now been added.
-Of these new projects, two focus on the area of evolutionary and developmental biology, more specifically the one led by Inês Fragata, from the Faculty of Sciences of the University of Lisbon, with the project “Feedback between population dynamics and the evolution of interactions in a tritrophic system”, and the one led by Waldan Kwong, from the Gulbenkian Institute of Science, with the project “Genetic factors that allow microbiome symbiosis: bees as a natural model system”.
-The third project, led by Alex Armand from Universidade Nova de Lisboa, is entitled “The global impact of coastal water contamination on economic development”.
-Portugal therefore has a total of around 13 million euros in funding under Starting Grants, and marks a record of 8 projects selected for this type of grant.
-Studentship , in one Call .
+In January, the ERC announced the results of the Starting Grants, the Studentships early-career scientists, which included five Portuguese projects, now joined by three other projects from the reserve list.
+Of these new projects, two focus on the field of evolutionary and developmental biology, specifically the one led by Inês Fragata, from the Faculty of Sciences of the University of Lisbon, with the project "Feedback between population dynamics and the evolution of interactions in a tritrophic system," and the one led by Waldan Kwong, from the Gulbenkian Institute of Science, with the project "Genetic factors that enable microbiome symbiosis: bees as a natural model system."
+The third project, led by Alex Armand, from the New University of Lisbon, is entitled "The global impact of coastal water contamination on economic development."
+Portugal has therefore received a total of around €13 million in funding under the Starting Grants program, marking a record of eight projects selected for this type of Studentship in a single Call.

-In February, the ERC had also distinguished 4 Portuguese projects in the Proof of Concept Grants, Studentships intended for projects previously funded by the ERC that aim to explore the commercial and social potential of research beyond research, funded to a total value of 600 thousand euros.
+In February, the ERC also awarded four Portuguese projects with Proof of Concept Grants, which Studentships at projects previously funded by the ERC that seek to explore the commercial and social potential of research beyond research itself, with total funding of €600,000.

-To date, Portuguese research has already raised around 24 million euros in Calls from the European Research Council (ERC), since the beginning of the year, funding under Horizon Europe (2021-2027), the European research and innovation funding framework programme that succeeds Horizon 2020.
+To date, Portuguese research has already secured around €24 million in funding Calls European Research Council (ERC) Calls since the beginning of the year, under Horizon Europe (2021-2027), the European framework program for research and innovation funding that succeeds Horizon 2020.

 Summaries of selected projects